leaf-kernel/kernel-old/README.md

 - Serial Input/Output (I/O)
 - Nighterm (Terminal emulator for TTY)
 - TAR File Parsing
-- Ramdisk (To copy files into memory, using limine modules)
+- Ramdisk (For copying files into memory using Limine modules)
-- Virtual File System (A VFS To simply read and write to files!)
+- Virtual File System (VFS for reading and writing files)

 ## Work in Progress